Kevinpgalligan/RedditBotBuilder/README.md

-Under the hood, the framework would create multiple streams of "items" from Reddit: one for comments, one for submissions, one for private messages, etc. Each stream would be handled by one or more threads and would execute the user-supplied functions on the items.
-The user could also pass a filter during the construction of the bot so that, for example, only messages from a particular author would be processed.
+Under the hood, the framework would create multiple streams of "items" from Reddit: one for comments, one for submissions, one for private messages, etc. Each stream would be handled by separate threads and would execute the user-supplied functions on the items.
+The items could also be filtered, e.g. by author.
 Many other features were imagined, such as convenience functions for attaching footers to the bot's replies; monitoring of the bot so that the owner would be notified if it crashed; built-in dynamic blacklisting (e.g. someone can PM the bot "blacklist me" and the bot will not reply to comments by that user); etc. Users of the API could easily add these